 - Span 1813 (textbook: Vistas)

-- Any two Spanish 3000 or 4000-level courses.
+- Any two courses at the 3000 or 4000 levels will complete the 6-hour upper division requirements for the Minor in Spanish.
+Before taking any 4000 level course, students must fulfill the 3000 level prerequisite for that course.
+See the course catalog.
 If one of your upper-division classes is a literature or culture class, you could be eligible for Sigma Delta Pi, the national collegiate Spanish honor society.